Plugin Setup

 hook('fetchMany', async (payload) => {

-// This will only be called for models with the scopeId 'my-scope'
+// This will only be called for collections with the scopeId 'my-scope'

 })